 You will need:

 Make cake mix according to directions.
 To maintain white color of the cake follow directions to only use egg whites.
 Before baking sprinkle ½ cup of white chocolate chips over the cake.
-Bake according to directions.
+Bake according to directions in a 9×13 pan.
 It should come out looking like so:

 Once the cake is cool enough to touch but still warm, use a spoon end to poke holes in the cake.
 This is the poke in the white chocolate raspberry poke cake.
 It should look a little like this:

 Pour raspberry syrup over top.
 Set cake aside.